Delete

 }

-You may look at that empty where argument and wonder what that’s doing.
-By the time the traversal has reached that argument, it has the context of only posts that were created by Jane Doe, as the traversals to those Post nodes were from her User node.
+By the time the traversal has reached it, that empty where argument has the context of only refer to posts that were created by Jane Doe, as the traversals to those Post nodes were from her User node.
 Essentially, the above query is equivalent to:

 mutation {